10 Things Everyone Should Know about the Methodist Church

-1. Methodists began as a reformation of the Church of England.
+1. The Methodist Church began as a reformation of the Church of England.

 The Methodist movement started with a collection of men, including John Wesley and his younger brother Charles, as an act of reform within the Church of England in the 18th century.
 The Wesley brothers originated the "Holy Club" at the University of Oxford, where John was an associate and later an instructor at Lincoln College.
 The group met weekly and methodically set about living a holy life.
 They preferred to receive Communion every week, abstain from most forms of amusement and luxury and commonly visit the sick and the poor.
 The fellowship was stigmatized as "Methodist" by their fellow classmates because of the way they used "rule" and "method" to determine their religious convictions.
 John, who was the leader of the club, took the attempted mockery and turned it into a title of honor.